redhat-apac-stp/rosa-with-api-gateway-private-integration/README.md

 	oc get all,ingress -n my-project

 From the OpenShift web console select the run command icon on the top menu bar to open a web terminal (refresh your browser if you do no see the run command icon).
-Validate HTTP access is working:
+Test HTTP access:

 	curl echo.example.com